Among many other business interests, Allman-

 There is a mix of varieties, but all are French or Italian.
-Approximately half
+Approximately half of the

 The crop is hand harvested and pressed within 3 hours of harvest.

 silver medal in the Central Coast Olive Oil Competition.
-It is for sale at $20

-Contact Peter Allman-Ward at:
+For more information contact Peter Allman-Ward at:

 Tel: (213) 680 7743